"Black Don't Crack" But I Wish I Looked Older

-As I made my way to the polling station earlier this year, I ran into my neighbour.
+As I made my way to the polling station earlier this year, I ran into my neighbor.
 “Are you old enough to vote?” she asked.
 I laughed.
 “Yes, I’m twenty-eight years old.”
 I could see the look of disbelief on her face.
-‘Wow, I thought you were seventeen!”
+‘Wow, I thought you were 17!”
 I wish I could say that was a one-off conversation, but it isn’t.
 It’s an interaction I have far too often.
-Despite living in the same area for most of my life, I cannot buy alcohol from my local corner shop without my ID.
-One shopkeeper even laughed when I tried to buy wine without my provisional driving licence.
+Despite living in the same area in the UK for most of my life, I cannot buy alcohol from my local convenience store without my ID.
+One shopkeeper even laughed when I tried to buy wine without my driving license.

 AdvertisementADVERTISEMENT

 We live in a world that is obsessed with looking youthful.
-Many of my peers have started indulging in Botox, stocked up on anti-ageing creams, or searched for anything that can combat the signs of ageing.
-Black women, however, are often celebrated for our seemingly magical ability to defy the telltale signs of ageing.
+Many of my peers have started indulging in Botox, stocked up on anti-aging creams, or searched for anything that can combat the signs of aging.
+Black women, however, are often celebrated for our seemingly magical ability to defy the telltale signs of aging.
 While this might not be entirely factual, it’s not just a myth either.
 Thanks to higher levels of melanin, which helps absorb harmful UV rays, Black and brown skin tends to be less sensitive to sun damage.
-On top of that, pigmented skin is thought to have a stronger network of collagen fibres, which keep the skin firm, and elastin fibres, which maintain its elasticity and resilience.
+On top of that, pigmented skin is thought to have a stronger network of collagen fibers, which keep the skin firm, and elastin fibers, which maintain its elasticity and resilience.

 When you meet a Black woman, you won’t know if she’s 35, 28, or 45.
 My mum is in her sixties but doesn’t look a day older than forty-five.
 I’m sure when I get to her age, I’ll enjoy the perks of appearing young.
 But, for now, I’d be a little grateful if my Black started to crack just slightly.